catherinekhuman/Garbage-Bin-Level-Prediction-and-Collection/README.md

 1. AIM OF THE PROJECT

-   The aim of this project is to predict the fill level of garbage bins using machine learning algorithms to optimize waste collection processes.
+   The aim of this project is to predict the fill level of garbage bins using machine learning algorithms to optimise waste collection processes.

 3. UNIQUENESS/DIFFERENTIATOR TRIED OUT IN THE PROJECT

-   The project employs advanced machine learning algorithms to analyze sensor data from garbage bins, allowing real-time predictions of when bins will need to be emptied.
+   The project employs advanced machine learning algorithms to analyse sensor data from garbage bins, allowing real-time predictions of when bins will need to be emptied.

 3. INFERENCE

    The model predicts the filled status of garbage bins using binary classification (True/False).
-Thus, waste collection services can be preemptively optimized before bins overflow.
+Thus, waste collection services can be preemptively optimised before bins overflow.

 4. METRICS OF THE PROJECT